swiftlang/swift-evolution/proposals/0305-swiftpm-binary-target-improvements.md

 The top level of the artifact bundle index contains:

 * `schemaVersion` — in this proposal `1.0`; this allows changes to the format in the future
-* `archives` — a list of `.zip` archives containing bundles with subsets of variants of the same conceptual artifacts
+* `bundles` — a list of `.zip` files that contain bundles containing subsets of variants of the same conceptual artifacts

-Each archive dictionary contains:
+Each bundle dictionary contains:

 * `fileName` — the filename of the `.zip` archive containing the artifact bundle
 * `checksum` — the checksum of the `.zip` archive, computed using `swift` `package` `checksum`
 * `supportedTriples` — array of all the target triples supported by the variants in the artifact bundle

-The individual `.zip` archives are expected to be located next to the `.artifactindex` file, and thus only their filenames are listed in the index.
+The individual `.zip` files are expected to be located next to the `.artifactbundleindex` file, and thus only their filenames are listed in the index.

-The checksum for each `.zip` archive is computed in the same manner as for other binary archives.
-The checksum in the binary target that references the `.artifactindex` is the checksum of the `.artifactindex` itself.
+The checksum for each `.zip` file in the index is computed in the same manner as for other binary `.zip` files, i.e. using `swift` `package` `checmsum`.
+The checksum in the binary target that references the `.artifactbundleindex` is the checksum of the `.artifactbundleindex` file itself.
 In this way, SwiftPM can validate the integrity of any of the `.zip` archives referenced by the index file.

 ## Example